zovelsanj/cuda_basics/ATLAS_CUDA_tutorial/01_Introduction_to_CUDA/Readme.md

 You can see a pattern where threads 0-31 print first, and then threads 32-63 print for each block.
 The GPU is processing these as two separate warps within the same block.

 Now at this point, it is possible that one might get confused (well, I was confused when I just started to learn CUDA programming) with the blocks and warps as they both incorporate the threads.
-So lets get things cleared up.
+So let's get things cleared up.
 Think of it this way:
 ```sh
 Block 0                          Block 1
 ├── Warp 0 (threads 0-31)       ├── Warp 0 (threads 0-31)